GroupTogether GroupTogether

 Recommended: Prezi.
 The templates are more contemporary and varied than Powerpoint or Keynote.
 Plus it’s collaborative in real time.
 Done!

-Project management
+Project Management

 Rather than try to keep track of emails by thread, group messaging tools let the team talk by topic.
-It’s basically Whattsapp on steroids.
+It’s basically WhatsApp on steroids.
 Slack is first choice for its ease of use and ability to integrate with other services such as Skype.
 You’re able to upload and share files with them too.
-Also check out: Hipchat (by Australian company Atlassian) still has a substantial following.
-And you can’t count out Microsoft’s Yammer, which has deep ties into Office 365.

 Slack.com